I would define interviewing as follows:

 The question, “what makes a successful hire?” may seem easy to answer, however it is much more complex than most people realize.

-For example, in business, a successful hire can:
+For example, in business a successful hire should be able to:

 - Work exceptionally well in teams